Audemars Piguet Royal Oak Novelties 2024: John Mayer, Sand Gold And Flying Tourbillons

 Let’s start with the most obvious and perhaps unexpected release, the Royal Oak Perpetual Calendar produced in collaboration with big time watch enthusiast and singer song writer John Mayer, in that order.

 The dial of the new 26574BC is a never-before-used texture called ‘Crystal Sky’, which is almost like a rocky and faceted spin-off from the classic hand hammered Tuscan finish that we have seen on various vintage Royal Oak Perpetual dials.
 At first glance it looks incredible, and I have no doubt that photos do it little justice.
 Upon the gorgeous dial, Mayer decided it would be appropriate for the weekly indicator hand to be finished in blue, as well as scrapping the red ’31’ on the date subdial for an uninterrupted view into the depicted crystal night sky.
 In order to still allow the wearer to recognise the difference between the ’31’ and ‘1’ on the date subdial, the 3 and the 1 from ’31’ are superscripted and subscripted respectively.
 These are some of my favourite discreet touches, and the decision to keep the dial blue in its entirety is something I find very attractive.
-The watch is also the last Royal Oak Perpetual Calendar to house the infamous calibre 5134, which upon its first use in 2015 represented the beginning of a modern era of perpetual calendars for Audemars Piguet.
+The watch is also the last Royal Oak Perpetual Calendar to house the renown calibre 5134, which upon its first use in 2015 represented the beginning of a modern era of perpetual calendars for Audemars Piguet.

 Ultimately, everything about this watch is a vision that comes right from the heart of John Mayer, having initially proposed it (or something similar) as a unique piece.
 The then-CEO Bennahmias returned the suggestion of a producing it as a limited edition run, which is where we ended up today.
 Only 200 of these masterpieces will be made and if you have any chance of getting hold of it yourself, you probably know who you are.